 - Lightweight: Fiberglass is one of the lightest materials you can use for a garage door.
 This makes fiberglass garage doors easy to manually pull up and down and also means they’re easier on your automatic opener and tracks.

-- Customizable: One of the advantages of fiberglass is that its surface comes in a variety of styles.
+- Customizable: One of the advantages of fiberglass is that its surface comes in a variety of style options.
 It can even mimic other materials, most commonly wood.
 This makes fiberglass doors the perfect option for some homeowners who don’t want the expense but do want the classic appearance of wood.

 Fiberglass garage doors aren’t without their own vulnerabilities.
 Before you choose a fiberglass garage door, be aware of these potential issues:

-- Cracking: Though fiberglass is, overall, a very durable material, in extreme weather, such as high winds and very cold temperatures, fiberglass can become brittle, which can lead to the material cracking.
+- Cracking: Though fiberglass is, overall, a very durable material, in extreme weather, such as high winds and very cold temperatures, fiberglass can become brittle, which can lead to material cracking.